cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 Mention if you have tested your changes.
 If you changed a map, make sure you used the mapmerge tool.
 If this is an Issue Correction, you can type "Fixes Issue #169420" to link the PR to the corresponding Issue number #169420.

 Remember: something that is self-evident to you might not be to others.
-Explain your rationale fully, even if you feel it goes without saying.-->
+Explain your rationale fully, even if you feel it goes without saying. -->

 # Explain why it's good for the game